-During one-to-one sessions, students need to be explicitly asked if they grant consent to the recording of the session.
-The verbal consent suffices.
+During one-to-one sessions, students need to be explicitly asked if they grant consent to the recording of the session by sending their consent in the chat of the session.
 However, if the student objects to the session being recorded, then the session should be immediately stopped.
 The case should be reported to the subject coordinator and the student supported via email.

 Clear professional boundaries should always be maintained to safeguard students and academic staff.